dexorder-trade/contract/Readme.md

 The `execute()` method is intentionally public.
 It is expected to revert if any test of the order conditions fails.

-See `review.md` for more detail.
+# Detailed Technical Overview

+The [review.md](https://github.com/dexorder/contract/blob/main/review.md) file describes the architecture, motivation, security issues, implementation details, and more.

 # Support

-Create a new issue in this project using the `Question` tag, or join our [Discord](https://discord.gg/fqp9JXXQyt) for a more interactive experience.
+Create a new issue in this project using the `Question` tag, or join our [Discord](https://discord.gg/fqp9JXXQyt).